 As I’ve discussed in several other posts, the best baby formulas I’ve encountered, such as HiPP, Holle, and Lebenswert, all come from Europe.
 Not only are they made with organic, non-GMO ingredients, but they also follow the European Union’s strict standards for pesticide-free, sustainable, biodynamic agriculture.
 Unlike many U.S. formulas that contain corn syrup solids, maltodextrin, or sucrose, these formulas are made with lactose, which is the main carbohydrate found in breast milk.

 Formulas like HiPP Dutch, which is what I used with Layla, are designed to mimic the blend of fats in breast milk and the protein ratio of whey to casein.
 The ingredients list of vitamins, minerals, and prebiotics/probiotics makes organic European formula the closest approximation of breast milk you can find.
 Additionally, EU regulations prohibit the use of synthetic nutrients and synthetic preservatives, so you’ll never find things like ascorbic palmitate, taurine, or l-carnitine in European formula.
-HiPP and Holle also make hypoallergenic formulas for babies with milk protein allergies, and formulas for babies with sensitive tummies or problems with constipation.
+HiPP and Holle also make hypoallergenic formulas for babies with milk protein allergies, and formulas for babies with sensitive tummies or problems with constipation (learn more: best formulas for constipation)

 If you’ve decided to try European formula, it’s really important to find a legitimate retailer that you can trust.
 Over the last five years, in addition to researching formula brands, I’ve become very familiar with the companies that source European baby formula for American parents.
 There are several retailers that I highly recommend due to their affordable prices, fast shipping policies, helpful customer service, and well-stocked inventory of quality products.